OpenGameDesign/OpenGDS/README.md

 #### Space

 The specification which defines how entities in space can be organized and searched.
-This specification is dependent on the Core specification.
+This specification is dependent on the Math specification.

 #### Steering

 The specification which defines steering behaviors and how they can be used to create intelligent autonomous characters.
-This specification depends on the Space, Path, and Core specifications.
+This specification depends on the Space, Path, and Math specifications.

 #### Animation

 The specification which defines how to animate any attribute on any object using the traditional animation functions like playing, queueing, pausing, resuming, and transitioning.
-This specification depends on the Path and Core specifications.
+This specification depends on the Path and Math specifications.

 #### Particle

 The specification which defines the ways to define systems responsible for generating and animating particles over their lifetime.
-This specification depends on the Path and Core specifications.
+This specification depends on the Path and Math specifications.

 #### Networking

 This specification defines the structures and services involved in communicating, synchronizing, and interpolating game state (events and character updates) in any game type.
-This specification depends on the Path and Core specifications.
+This specification depends on the Path and Math specifications.